s-amir/designing-data-intensive-applications/README.md

 Declarative: Easier, more concise, but less control over execution.
 Imperative: More control, but requires specifying each step, which can be more complex.

+___
+____
+## Hash Index:
+This index creates a hash map (hash table) in memory.
+When you want to fetch a key, it computes the hash of the key and directly finds the offset of the value in memory.
+The time complexity is O(1) for lookups.
+It is not suitable for range queries (e.g., finding values between a range).
+The hash index must fit entirely in memory, and the storage is append-only.
+When a value is updated, the new value is appended to the end of the log, and the system periodically performs compaction to remove old versions and reduce storage.